Serenity911/week7-hw-vue-todoList/homework_todos.md

 V- Update the todos array to take in objects with keys of name and priority.
 V- Add radio buttons to track the level of priority
-- Give the user visual feedback on what todos are high priority
+V- Give the user visual feedback on what todos are high priority

 ## Setup